Vegan Pink Dragonfruit Lemon Raspberry Cake

 - 1/3 cup non-dairy milk

-- Preheat the oven to 350 degrees fahrenheit.
+- For the Cake: Preheat the oven to 350 degrees fahrenheit.
 Grease and line 6 mini pans with coconut oil.

 - In a large bowl, whisk together the non-dairy milk and vinegar.
 Let stand for about 5 minutes to combine.